neelspd/neelspd/README.md

 ## Thank you for visiting my profile! 😊

 ### IAM
 A Computer Scientist and Software Engineer with approximately 3 years of experience in developing and deploying software applications across various domains, including IoT, DSL Compiler, SaaS products, and Cloud Computing.
-Currently, I am working in the public sector, actively involved in projects focused on enabling paperless and e-governance solutions for the Government of India.
+Currently, I am working in the public sector, actively involved in projects focused on enabling paperless and e-governance solutions.

 With a strong foundation in computer science fundamentals, such as data structures, algorithms, programming languages, and software engineering principles, I possess a deep understanding of the core principles that drive efficient software development.
 I am proficient in Python, C/C++, Java, and JavaScript, and I am well-versed in frameworks and tools like Angular, Django, Flask, Git, Docker, and AWS.